 Color And Our Sense Of Smell: Pink

 It’s not just emotion that makes scent powerful.
 It’s closely tied to your memories, as well.
 Smell also plays a major role in our ability to taste.
-When combined with with color those connections become even stronger.
+When combined with color those connections become even stronger.

 - The pink colored Magic Scents Crayola Crayons labeled "Bubblegum" from Binney & Smith Inc. was originally scented to smell like sugary chewing gum.
 However, after numerous reports that children were "eating" the food-scented crayons the company changed to less tasty options.
 The scent for the color pink became “Shampoo.”